 Look how pretty it is without painting over top.

-For the top drawer, I had to alter the pattern to fit on the shorter front.
+For the top drawer, I had to alter the pattern to fit the shorter front.
 This was a simple process by just taping over where you don’t want any of the embossing medium to go through the stencil pattern.
 This is also a great way to get different designs from the same stencil pattern.

 I had 2 small sections on the ends of the drawers and the center of the stencil pattern was a perfect fit for them.
 I again, slightly altered the pattern to keep the embossing medium from going through the pattern.